 YouTube's data protection provisions, available at https://www.google.com/intl/en/policies/privacy/, provide information about the collection, processing and use of personal data by YouTube and Google.

 The automatic translation service in the sidebar on this website is performed by Google Translate, a third party service which we have no control over.
+Based on our market analysis, google translator seems to be the best translation application for its support for different languages and free services.
 The service provides automated computer translations that are only an approximation of the websites’ original content.

 The tool from Google Translate is only for your convenience.
 The generated translations should not be considered exact and and may sometimes include incorrect or even offensive language.
 We do not warrant the accuracy, reliability or timeliness of any information translated by this system and will not accept liability for loss incurred as a result.
 In addition, it might not be possible to translate some applications, files or items including graphs, photos or PDFs.

 Google collects, stores and processes information to provide users with better services.
 This includes, for example, the language you speak, but includes your personal surfing and / or online behavior.